E-G-C/avs-workshop-step-by-step/module-3-task-3.md

 boot.

 *This task requires a DHCP profile to be available in the recovery private cloud.
-DHCP profiles have been configured in Module 1 for both GROUPX-AVS-SDDC and GROUPZ-AVS-SDDC.
+DHCP profiles have been configured in Module 1 for both GPSUS-NAMEX-SDDC and GPSUS-NAMEZ-SDDC.
 If you did not complete the corresponding steps in Module 1, please go back to it and configure DHCP profiles before proceeding.*

-Log into NSX-T for the recovery site GROUPZ-AVS-SDDC.
+Log into NSX-T for the recovery site GPSUS-NAMEZ-SDDC.
 Please note that, because of the AVS Interconnect connectivity that has been configured in Module 1 between the protected and the recovery private clouds, you can access vCenter and NSX-T for both from the same jump-box.